USPTO Examiner WOLDEMARYAM ASSRES H - Art Unit 3642

 Appeal Withdrawal and Reconsideration

-This examiner withdraws rejections or reopens prosecution in 56.5% of appeals filed.
-This is in the 24% percentile among all examiners.
+This examiner withdraws rejections or reopens prosecution in 54.2% of appeals filed.
+This is in the 25% percentile among all examiners.
 Of these withdrawals, 15.4% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
-Strategic Insight: This examiner rarely withdraws rejections during the appeal process compared to other examiners.
-If you file an appeal, be prepared to fully prosecute it to a PTAB decision.
-Per MPEP § 1207, the examiner will prepare an Examiner's Answer maintaining the rejections.
+Strategic Insight: This examiner shows below-average willingness to reconsider rejections during appeals.
+Be prepared to fully prosecute appeals if filed.

 Petition Practice